Ayanfe03/object-tracking-system/README.md

 ## Overview
 This project implements object detection and tracking on videos using the YOLOv8 model from the Ultralytics library.
-The script processes each frame, tracks objects across frames, saves an annotated video, and exports a JSON file with per-frame detections.
+The script processes each frame, tracks objects across frames, saves an annotated video, and generate a JSON file with per-frame detections of the detected objects in list format.

 ## Features
 - Detects and tracks objects across video frames.
 - Saves annotated video with bounding boxes, object IDs and class names.
-- Exports a `detections.json` file with structure:
+- Generates a `detections.json` file with structure:
   ```json
   {
     "Frame_1": [{"id":1,"class":"car"}, {"id":2,"class":"person"}],